What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: Introduction

-There is a growing awareness in ML literature that basic assumptions that are not made explicit do indeed matter \citep{friedler_impossibility_2016, lee_fairness_2020, mitchell_prediction-based_2021, schwobel_long_2022}, but the reappraisal of these basic assumptions is still in its infancy.
-Adding to the many concepts of \myemph{group fairness} \citep[see, e.g.,][for an overview]{verma_fairness_2018}, most recently, the notion of \myemph{individual fairness}, highlighted in particular by \cite{dwork_fairness_2012}, has resonated considerably \citep{bechavod_metric-free_2020, chouldechova_snapshot_2020, friedler_impossibility_2016, kusner_counterfactual_2017}.
-This concept requires that similar individuals should be treated similarly and reflects a demand already comparably formulated by \cite{guion_employment_1966} more than 50 years ago \citep[see also][regarding the debate on test (un)fairness in the mid-20th century]{hutchinson_50_2019, thorndike_concepts_1971}.
-For ranking tasks, \cite{singh_fairness_2021} assume that ``[u]nfairness occurs when an agent with higher merit obtains a worse outcome than an agent with lower merit''. \myemph{Individual counterfactual fairness} \citep{kusner_counterfactual_2017} goes in a different direction, stating that a fair decision exists if it turns out to be the same in the real world and in a fictitious world in which the individual in question belongs to a different group.
-This is arguably the work that is most related to our concept; after introducing our framework, we differentiate our proposal from that of \cite{kusner_counterfactual_2017} in Section \ref{sec:ml_mit_pa}.
-As described later, these definitions -- which take up causal concepts \citep[see also][]{chiappa_path-specific_2019, chiappa_causal_2019, chikahara_learning_2021, grabowicz_marrying_2022, kasy_fairness_2021, kilbertus_avoiding_2017, kusner_long_2020} -- seem to produce useful results and are also supported by our considerations, but nevertheless do not represent essential aspects of the fairness concept.
-We note that our concept can be used to resolve confusions that have recently arisen in view of supposedly different definitions of fairness \citep{friedler_impossibility_2016, kusner_long_2020, kusner_counterfactual_2017, mitchell_prediction-based_2021}.
+There is a growing awareness in ML literature that basic assumptions that are not made explicit do indeed matter \shortcite{friedler_impossibility_2016,lee_fairness_2020,mitchell_prediction-based_2021,schwobel_long_2022}, but the reappraisal of these basic assumptions is still in its infancy.
+Adding to the many concepts of \myemph{group fairness} \shortcite<see, e.g.,>[for an overview]{verma_fairness_2018}, most recently, the notion of \myemph{individual fairness}, highlighted in particular by \shortciteA{dwork_fairness_2012}, has resonated considerably \shortcite{bechavod_metric-free_2020,chouldechova_snapshot_2020,friedler_impossibility_2016,kusner_counterfactual_2017}.
+This concept requires that similar individuals should be treated similarly and reflects a demand already comparably formulated by \shortciteA{guion_employment_1966} more than 50 years ago \shortcite<see also>[regarding the debate on test (un)fairness in the mid-20th century]{hutchinson_50_2019,thorndike_concepts_1971}.
+For ranking tasks, \shortciteA{singh_fairness_2021} assume that ``[u]nfairness occurs when an agent with higher merit obtains a worse outcome than an agent with lower merit''. \myemph{Individual counterfactual fairness} \shortcite{kusner_counterfactual_2017} goes in a different direction, stating that a fair decision exists if it turns out to be the same in the real world and in a fictitious world in which the individual in question belongs to a different protected group.
+This is arguably the work that is most related to our concept; however, after introducing our framework, we differentiate our proposal from that of \shortciteA{kusner_counterfactual_2017} in Section \ref{sec:comp_other_concepts}.
+As described later, these definitions -- which take up causal concepts \shortcite<see also>{chiappa_path-specific_2019,chiappa_causal_2019,chikahara_learning_2021,grabowicz_marrying_2022,kasy_fairness_2021,kilbertus_avoiding_2017,kusner_long_2020} -- seem to produce useful results and are also supported by our considerations, but nevertheless do not represent essential aspects of the fairness concept.
+We note that our concept can be used to resolve confusions that have recently arisen in view of supposedly different definitions of fairness \shortcite{friedler_impossibility_2016,kusner_long_2020,kusner_counterfactual_2017,mitchell_prediction-based_2021}.